shaojieyew/command-centre/command-centre-cli/README.md

 Spec files can be included in a command by either specifying the file `-f C:/example/sparkEtl.yml` or directory `-f C:/example/sparkEtl` use `-rf` for recursive

+Remote spec files from git repo can also be specified via `-g or --git-file`.
+Example absolute and relative path,`-g https://gitlab.com/c2cc1/command-centre.git/-/refs/heads/master/-/spark-app/spec.yml` or `-g spark-app/spec.yml`.
+When relative path is specified, the default repository used will be the first git repo configured in config file and the branch will be refs/heads/master.

 Only files that have the correct Spec file format will be included.
 Example below.

 ### Spark Deployment Specification